ajpaul/ng2-test-with-routing/Readme.md

-# Angular Seed Prototype
+# Angular Seed Prototype w/ routing

-Hello world sample built with Angular2, Webpack, ngrx/store and TypeScript.
+Sample app with Angular2 and support for Webpack, ngrx/store and TypeScript.

 # Getting Started
 ## Dependencies